pawaters/dating-app/README.md

 - After liking, if the other user likes the current user back, they are able to chat.
 - Chat room that saves conversations (maybe not needed).

-**Questions**
-- can you go through your stack choices and reasoning behind?
-- Start with APP js, descirbe routes, components, choices, then backend
-- which state in store you used to keep track of stuff?
-    - authSlice
-    -
-- how did you organise your css - one main then some tailwin with each element?
-- How did you do your own queries without ORM ? can you show me your DB ?
-- did you define the objects you will use before?
-- we are not allowed ORMs, Validators, User Account managers.
-How about react-tinder-card from npmjs?

-- What list of todos would you use to do the project? (review ours, right order?)
-- What main sources/examples would you use?
-- What was the hardest?
-- What would you do differently?
-- how to ensure my partner has same environment to work on - docker or just make sure installs are the same?
-- can go through your file structure and explain what is in each and what was the reasoning?
-- why and how MVC ?
-- how did you choose your front end ? did you draw?
-- how did define your the MVC elements?

-**Notes from Javi call**
-- docker compose down/up  (LOOK IT UP)
-- look at login.js and routes
-- react-collapse from npmjs
-- use a query builder for seeding the db with knex
-- store in cookie or local storage (careful with refresh and states)
-- insomnia to test Restful api (or Postman)

 **ROUTES**

 /api/login - POST, GET